WAIOKYERE/WAIOKYERE/README.md

 ## About me 😎

 🔭I am dedicated to improving my web development skills and actively seek opportunities to contribute to meaningful open-source projects.
 🌱 Currently, I'm learning more about complex JavaScript frameworks like React and Node.js.
-In addition, I am actively working to grasp backend technologies through an Udemy course.
-I'm also enrolled in the AmaliTech AWS re/Start program, with the goal of achieving AWS cloud certification.
+In addition, I am actively working on grasping backend technologies through an Udemy course.
+I'm also enrolled in the AmaliTech AWS re/Start program, to achieve AWS cloud certification.
 👯 I’m looking to collaborate on innovative web development projects and community-driven tech initiatives.
 💬 Ask me about web development trends, front-end frameworks, and building user-friendly web applications.
 📫 How to reach me: waiokyere3@outlook.com ; okyerewai3@gmail.com or connect with me on https://www.linkedin.com/in/samuel-okyere-0a344a251?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B6raWi9%2FrRoGWTzXp0B47Mw%3D%3D.
 ⚡ Fun fact: I love cooking, partaking in community/social services, teaching maths, science, and English, and tearing down and rebuilding mobile and PC devices.

 <!--